OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 To provide the Enterprise Online Services, Microsoft collects Customer Data, Administrator Data, Payment Data, and Support Data.

-We use Customer Data and Support Data as described in the OST and the Microsoft Trust Center.
+We use Customer Data, Personal Data, and Support Data as described in the OST and the Microsoft Trust Center.

 Administrator Data is the information provided to Microsoft during sign-up, purchase, or administration of Enterprise Online Services.
 We use Administrator Data to provide the Enterprise Online Services, complete transactions, service the account, and detect and prevent fraud.
 Administrator Data includes the name, address, phone number, and email address you provide, as well as aggregated usage data related to your account, such as the controls you select.
 Administrator Data may also include contact information of your colleagues and friends if you agree to provide it to Microsoft for the limited purpose of sending them an invitation to use the Enterprise Online Services. we may contact those individuals with communications that may include information about you, such as your name and profile photo.